 To streamline the environmental review process and prevent duplication of efforts, the Program will use a tiered approach for environmental compliance.
-A tiered approach is appropriate when a specific type of activity that will take place in several locations
+A tiered approach is appropriate when a specific type of activity that will take place in several locations will serve the same function and will have the same level of environmental impact regardless of the location where it is to be implemented.
+The tiered approach has two (2) parts: the broad environmental review that focuses on a targeted geographic area (Tier 1), and the unspecified site review (the exact physical location of the project not presently known) (Tier 2).

-33 Elevated Reconstruction: for determining the feasibility of elevated reconstruction, refer to the Elevated Reconstruction Award Option section of these Guidelines.
+&lt;sup>33 Elevated Reconstruction: for determining the feasibility of elevated reconstruction, refer to the Elevated Reconstruction Award Option section of these Guidelines.

-34 Current assessed value is used due to the limited availability of island-wide data for pre-disaster(s) values.
+&lt;sup>34 Current assessed value is used due to the limited availability of island-wide data for pre-disaster(s) values.